125th Fighter Wing: History

 In November 2014, in order to comply with Air Force Instruction 38-101, several geographically separated units (GSUs) of the Florida Air National Guard were administratively realigned under the 125th Fighter Wing.
 These included the 114th Space Control Squadron at Patrick Space Force Base, the 290th Joint Communications Support Squadron at MacDill AFB and the 202nd RED HORSE Squadron, 159th Weather Flight and 131st Training Flight at Camp Blanding.
 The 101st Air and Space Operations Group and HQ FLANG Detachment 1 at Tyndall AFB were unaffected by these changes.

 The 249th Special Operations Squadron was activated at Hurlburt Field on 28 August 2020.
 The squadron is an Associate unit operating active duty CV-22B Osprey belonging to the 1st Special Operations Wing and is operationally gained by Air Force Special Operations Command (AFSOC).
 Upon its establishment, the 249 SOS was also administratively aligned under the 125 FW per AFI 38-101.

 Medical and other support personnel of the 125 FW were heavily involved with the COVID-19 pandemic response in the State of Florida.
-Just months after their de-mobilization from the COVID-19 support, the unit was deployed in support of Operation ALLIES WELCOME under OPCON of Air Combat Command.
+Just months after their de-mobilization from the COVID-19 support, the unit was deployed in support of Operation Allies Refuge under OPCON of Air Combat Command.

-On 27 July 2021, the Department of the Air Force signed a Record of Decision announcing that the 125 FW will eventually receive twenty (20) F–35A Lightning II aircraft to replace its extant F-15Cs and F-15Ds.
-Historically an air defense/air superiority unit focused on an air-to-air mission, this change will necessitate the 125 FW also becoming proficient in an air-to-ground mission and associated air-to-ground ordnance employment for the first time in over seventy years.
+On 27 July 2021, the Department of the Air Force signed a Record of Decision announcing that the 125 FW will eventually receive twenty F–35A Lightning II aircraft to replace its extant F-15Cs and F-15Ds.
+Historically, an air defense/air superiority unit focused on an air-to-air mission; this change will necessitate the 125 FW also becoming proficient in an air-to-ground mission and associated air-to-ground ordnance employment for the first time in over seventy years.

+On 15 Jan 2023, an additional group level organization, the 125th Regional Support Group (125 RSG) was established within the 125 FW as a geographically separated unit (GSU) at the Camp Blanding Joint Training Center.
+The 125 RSG will have oversight of all FLANG squadrons and flights at Camp Blanding, as well as the 290 JCSS at MacDill AFB.
+Other GSU elements of the 125 FW will continue to remain under the 125 OG pursuant to AFI 38-101.

-The 125 FW continues to regularly participates in RED FLAG events at the USAF Warfare Center at Nellis AFB, Nevada as part of its on-going readiness program.
+The 125 FW continues to regularly participates in Red Flag events at the USAF Warfare Center at Nellis AFB, Nevada, and the exercise Sentry Savannah and the William Tell air-to-air weapons meet at the Georgia Air National Guard's Air Dominance Center at Savannah ANGB as part of its ongoing readiness program.

+The first F-35A arrived on March 4, 2025.